 Equality ambitions thwarted?

-70 per cent of mums and dads want dads to spend more time with their baby according to a poll in 2006.
+70 per cent of mums and dads want dads to spend more time with their baby according to a poll.
 Every year there is another survey showing the frustration of mothers whose partners are stuck in long hours of work and unable to do more around the house.

 Not surprising really – women are increasingly successful in the world of work, and lots of men think that life with their nose permanently attached to the grindstone kinda' misses the point.
 While it's still some couple's choice, most people who are becoming parents for the first time don't think much of the old housewife/mother - worker/provider deal these days.